GlobalArchiveManual/CheckEM/new.content.md

 </br>

-To see all the recent changes please visit the changelog (coming soon)
+To see all the recent changes please visit the changelog.

 </br>